Decision-Making: Policies and Ethics in Health Care and Public Health

 The Budget Cycle

 Whereas the policy cycle is sometimes almost pure theory, the budget cycle is concrete.
 The financial year is highly structured and budget-making follows a strict schedule.
 Although the schedule varies between organisations and from year to year, there is a fairly predictable pattern.
 A typical government budget cycle is illustrated in Figure 14.2.
 In this cycle, policies that require a reallocation of budget must be adopted by early to mid-autumn if they are to be implemented the following year.
-Early in the New Year, the budget is, for all intents and purposes, finalized, although it is not made public until March.
+Early in the New Year, the budget is, for all intents and purposes, finalized, although not made public until March.

 Economic analysis

 Costs can be monetary or non-monetary, such as loss of a limb, loss of a life-year, or psychological suffering.
-There are significant methodological questions over how best to value these non-monetary costs as well as how to compare different health and social outcomes.23-28
+There are significant methodological questions over how best to value these non-monetary costs as well as how to compare different health and social outcomes.27-32

 Two examples of economic evaluations